LOTOS 72nd Rally Poland

-- Based in Mikolajki, several hours north of Warsaw, in Masurian lake district.
+- Based in Mikolajki, several hours north of Warsaw, in the Masurian lake district.

 - Very fast roads will see speeds approach those of Rally Finland.